Surface in-situ Instruments

-This area of Observations Research focuses on improving the way in which we use in-situ surface based measurements to improve forecasting capabilities and climate records.
+This area of Observations Research & Development focuses on improving the way in which we use in-situ surface based measurements to improve forecasting capabilities and climate records.
 In addition there is a strong link to the measurements that are used at flying airfields to provide safety focused operational aids.
 These measurements are largely delivered via automatic weather stations.
 The Met Office has always been at the forefront of automatic weather station measurements.
 These stations provide the well established and well known measurements such as air temperature, pressure, humidity and wind.

 Key challenges in this area are